 - 19 Solatube750 DS Daylighting Systems

-- 8 Velux solar-powered, automated operable skylights over the atrium
+- Eight VELUX® solar-powered, automated operable skylights over the atrium

-- 2 large atrium skylights that were retrofitted with View Dynamic Glazing to control heat gain and diffuse natural light
+- Two large atrium skylights that were retrofitted with View® Dynamic Glazing to control heat gain and diffuse natural light

-- 9 8-foot Essence and 4 Haiku® Big Ass® Fans that efficiently promote air flow within the office
+- Nine 8-foot Essence and four Haiku® Big Ass Fans that efficiently promote air flow within the office

-- 3 living walls installed by Habitat Horticulture in addition to a living wine bar – live plants growing beneath the glass bar top
+- Three living walls installed by Habitat Horticulture in addition to a living wine bar – live plants growing beneath the glass bar top

 - Honeywell Command Wall Touch technology incorporated BMS System

-- First deployed LEED Dynamic Plaque assisting with tracking building performance
+- First deployed Arc® dashboard assisting with tracking building performance

 Results: From Electric Bills to Credits

-Beyond the cost of design and construction of a building, the long-term effects on total cost of ownership (TCO) are perhaps the most significant outcomes of creating a net-zero energy building.
-Only 10% of the cost of a building (over its lifetime) is upfront from design and construction, but the building’s operating cost (repairs, maintenance, etc.) is the other 90%.
+Beyond the cost of design and construction of a building, the long-term effects on total cost of ownership (TCO) are perhaps the most significant outcomes of creating a NZE building.
+Only 10 percent of the cost of a building (over its lifetime) is paid upfront from design and construction, but the building’s operating cost (repairs, maintenance, etc.) makes up the other 90 percent.

-System Performs Better Than Modeled, Resulting in 20% Net-Positive Energy
+System Performs Better Than Modeled, Resulting in 20% Net-Positive Energ

-- In its first year of occupancy, the San Francisco office used 13% less energy than predicted; design estimates forecast energy consumption at approximately 151,000 kWh, but the building used only 131,000 kWh because of its highly efficient PV panels.
+- In its first year of occupancy, the San Francisco office used 13 percent less energy than predicted; design estimates forecast energy consumption at approximately 151,000 kWh, but the building used only 131,000 kWh because of its highly efficient PV panels.

 Net-Zero ROI is 30% within 10 Years

-- Based on DPR's green project work, the cost premium for building an energy-efficient project ranges from one to 12%, depending on the building type.
-However, the return on investment for energy efficiency ranges from 5% to 12% within 10 years.
+- Based on DPR's green project work, the cost premium for building an energy-efficient project ranges from one to 12 percent, depending on the building type.
+However, the return on investment for energy efficiency ranges from 5 percent to 12 percent within 10 years.

-- Although the cost premium for constructing a net-zero energy building ranges from 5% to 19%, the return on investment for net-zero energy is about 30%.
+- Although the cost premium for constructing a NZE building ranges from 5 percent to 19 percent, the return on investment for NZE is about 30 percent.

 A Bill Becomes a Credit

-- DPR received a “bill” from PG&E with a credit of almost $11,000 as a result of the energy that it put back into the grid within a year.
+- DPR received a “bill” from local utility provider PG&E with a credit of almost $11,000 as a result of the energy that it put back into the grid within a year.

 Reduce Carbon Emissions by One-Third Average

-- DPR radically reduced its projected total carbon emissions over a 20 year period.
-The building also reduced its carbon footprint by 37% by the end of 2015.
-The goal for design energy use intensity, which is energy per sq. ft. per year, was 24 and the actual was 20.3.
+- DPR radically reduced its projected total carbon emissions over a 20-year period.
+The goal for design was an EUI of 24 and the actual was 20.4.
 The average EUI in California is around 60, so the San Francisco office is using only one-third of the average.